DataLabTechTV/datalabtechtv.github.io/content/posts/labstore-part-1-how-hard-can-it-be/index.md

 Let's learn all about the inner workings of S3 object stores, along with enough Go to start building your own solution.

 As MinIO distances itself from Open Source Software, losing karma with the community, there's no better time to discover more on how to build our very own S3-compatible object store!
-So let's delve into the inner workings of the AWS S3 Object Store API, learning the basics of Go, and introducing LabStore, a new project by IllumiKnowLabs, where, together with the community, we'll build yet another OSS solution for object storage, this time ensuring that it remains open and free—no features removed!
+So let's delve into the inner workings of the AWS S3 Object Store API, learning the basics of Go, and introducing LabStore, a new project by IllumiKnow Labs, where, together with the community, we'll build yet another OSS solution for object storage, this time ensuring that it remains open and free—no features removed!

-Embark in this series with IllumiKnowLabs, and let's see where this journey takes us.
+Embark in this series with IllumiKnow Labs, and let's see where this journey takes us.
 Hopefully you'll learn a lot along the way!

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">
 	<iframe